aaron-grau/curic/react/projects/piano/README.md

   * `babel-loader`
   * `babel-preset-react`
   * `babel-preset-es2015`
 * Run `npm install --save jquery`.
-We'll be using jQuery later.
+We'll be using jQuery later to install key listeners.
+* Run `npm install --save lodash`.
+We'll be using `merge` from the [lodash][lodash] library later to help prevent object mutation.
 * Create a `/frontend` folder at the root directory of your project to contain all of your front-end code.
 * Model your `/frontend` folder to look like the directory tree below: